-Redline and clean copies of the amendments are attached to this notice, along with a copy of the original rule, and are available for review on the Court's website at www.gand.uscourts.gov and at the clerk's office public counter in each courthouse.
+Redline and clean copies of the amendments are attached to this notice, along with a copy of the version posted for comment on September 9, 2024, and are available for review on the Court's website at www.gand.uscourts.gov and at the clerk's office public counter in each courthouse.

-Members of the bar and public are invited to submit written comments on these amendments until October 9, 2024.
+Members of the bar and public are invited to submit written comments on these amendments until December 9, 2024.
 Please address all comments to: